£/$/€150 off your first WeRoad with code WEROADER150 (Weekends excluded)

 What kind of luggage can I bring with me on this trip?

 For this itinerary, you can choose the type of luggage you prefer – we always recommend a backpack, but you can also travel with a duffel bag, a holdall, or (it breaks our heart to say it) a cabin trolley case or a checked suitcase, as long as it’s moderate in size.
-Our Travel Coordinator will suggest the ideal luggage before departure in the WhatsApp group!
+Our Group Leader will suggest the ideal luggage before departure in the WhatsApp group!

 About United States of America

-Before traveling, always remember to check the government website of your country of origin for updates on the entry requirements for the United States of America – you wouldn’t want to stay home due to a bureaucratic detail!
+Before traveling, always remember to check the government website of your country of origin for updates on the entry requirements for United States of America – you wouldn’t want to stay home due to a bureaucratic detail!

 What's the time zone in the United States of America?